Create Account

 • If a player is under suspension and plays anyway, will be removed from the league with no refund.

-• Clubs who play with a suspended or illegal player will forfeit the game, and may face additional penalties.
+• Teams who play with a suspended or illegal player will forfeit the game and may face additional penalties.

 • The ref has the final word; dispute will result in penalties or further action.